rdk/p2rank/README.md

 prank rescore fpocket.ds -o output_dir   # test_output/ is default 'output_base_dir'
 prank eval-rescore fpocket.ds            # evaluate rescoring model
 ~~~

+Note: for rescoring the dataset file needs to have a specific 2-column format.
+See examples in `test_data/fpocket.ds`.

 ## Build from sources